-Other issues continue to arise as the existing facility ages and continues to be populated by inmates with behaviors not planned for in the original design.
+Other issues continue to arise as the existing facility ages.
+The facility will continue to be populated by inmates with behaviors and housing requirements not contemplated in the original design.
 Numerous security shortcomings have been noted during the past year culminating with a prisoner escape which was enabled through poor design of the venting system for this type of facility.
 Items such as additional modifications to venting systems and replacement of non-solid walls and ceiling panels within inmate accessed areas are required and should be included in any proposed upgrade.